thepassle/webcomponents-from-zero-to-hero/README.md

 }
 ```

-Note how we're setting `$todoItem.index = index;`.
+Note how we're setting `$todoItem.setAttribute('index', index);`.
 We now have some state to keep track of the index of the to-do.
 We've also set up an event listener to listen for an `onRemove` event on the `to-do-item` element.

 Next, we'll have to _fire_ the event when we click the remove button.
 Change the `connectedCallback` of `to-do-item.js` to the following: